 Objects for Ladder Rungs

-We used pieces of chenille craft stems for our rungs.
+We used pieces of chenille craft stems for our rungs for this preschool math game.
 There are a number of other materials you could use as rungs.

 - Wooden ice cream spoons